-Hemel Garden Communities The Hemel Garden Communities (HGC) Position Statement is an overview document to support the Regulation 18 Local Plan consultations for St Albans City and District Council (SADC) and Dacorum Borough Council (DBC).
+The Hemel Garden Communities (HGC) Position Statement is an overview document to support the Regulation 18 Local Plan consultations for St Albans City and District Council (SADC) and Dacorum Borough Council (DBC).

-This version of the document was published in July 2023 alongside the SADC Regulation 18 Local Plan consultation.
+An earlier version of the document was published in July 2023 alongside the SADC Regulation 18 Local Plan consultation, with the current copy published in October 2023 alongside the DBC consultantion 18 Local Plan consultation.

-The SADC Regulation 18 Local Plan can be accessed via the St Albans City and District Council website.
+The SADC Regulation 18 Local Plan, on the St Albans City and District Council website, closed on the 25th September 2023.